 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

-From late November onward, you can fly from Sunday through Wednesday on the way out, and from Wednesday through Saturday on the way back
+From June onward, you can fly from Tuesday through Thursday on the way out, and from Monday through Wednesday on the way back.

 You can fly from Dublin to the following cities: